semajyllek/art-recognition/README.md

 ## System Architecture

-### Architecture Overview

-The system is organized into several modules, each handling a specific aspect:
+The system is organized into several focused modules, each handling a specific aspect:

 1. **data_handling.py**: Loads and processes the WikiArt dataset, extracting metadata
+2. **dataset.py**: Handles loading and preprocessing of artwork images
-2. **feature_extraction.py**: Extracts visual features from images using neural networks
+3. **feature_extraction.py**: Extracts visual features from images using neural networks
-3. **index_management.py**: Creates and manages FAISS indexes for similarity search
+4. **index_management.py**: Creates and manages FAISS indexes for similarity search
-4. **system_management.py**: Handles saving, loading, and maintaining system state
+5. **system_management.py**: Handles saving, loading, and maintaining system state
-5. **image_processing.py**: Processes images for feature extraction and display
+6. **image_processing.py**: Processes images for feature extraction and display
-6. **visualization.py**: Visualizes search results and system status
+7. **visualization.py**: Visualizes search results and system status
-7. **incremental_training.py**: Enables adding artworks to the system incrementally
+8. **incremental_training.py**: Enables adding artworks to the system incrementally

-### Logic and Data Flow
+## Logic and Data Flow

 Here's how the system works: